lowne/xCodea/README.md

 - Set up keyboard shortcuts to take advantage of `eval.luac`.
 For example I use [BetterTouchTool](http://www.boastr.net/) to intercept some key combinations while in LDT:
 	- ⌘⏎: sends ⌘C, then executes `pbpaste > path/to/projectsRoot/eval.luac` (eval the current selection)
 	- ⌘⌥⏎: executes `echo "xCodea.restart()" > path/to/projectsRoot/eval.luac` (restart the project)
+	- ⌘\: navigates to the file and linenumber of the last error - xCodea allows this via non-default pasteboards but the macro is a bit more complex
 - If you want to see the value of a variable or expression you can send it "naked" to `eval.luac`, xCodea will do the required `print()` wrapping (and sending to the server log) for you.
 - When defining new classes or containers, use the idiom `myClass = myClass or class()` or `myObj = myObj or {}`.
 If you use `myClass = class()` myClass will be recreated every time the file is evaluated (which is every time the file is saved), destroying its state.
 Similarly, you should avoid initialising variables in the main chunk of a file - use setup functions (called in turn by the main `setup()`)
 - [ **TODO** LDT, with link to Codea execution environment]